For Senior Subject Course Selection information please click here

 Learning Outcomes

-- Develop auahatanga (innovation) through technological processes and apply practical skills to solve authentic problems.
+- Develop auahatanga (innovation) and apply practical skills to solve authentic problems

-- Show an understanding of the importance of manaaki whenua (caring for the land), manaakitanga (caring for the people) and economic factors in relation to kai.
+- Show an understanding of manaaki whenua, manaakitanga and economic factors in relation to kai

 Assessment